Using Storytelling in Website Design

-In the timeless lyrics sung by Maria von Trapp in fave musical dramedy.
+In the timeless lyrics sung by Maria von Trapp in a fave musical dramedy.
 The Sound of Music: “Let’s start from the very beginning – a very good place to start!”

 When you’re in the beginning stages of crafting your shiny new website, you need to decide how best to introduce your brand to your visitors.
 First impressions count in web design, and you need to communicate what kind of business you are as concisely as possible, right from the very beginning.

-Visual cues like typography and graphic design elements, images or video content are the most effective ways of making a visual impact to display your brand.
+Visual cues like typography and graphic design elements, images, or video content are the most effective ways of making a visual impact to display your brand.